Boffmann/SimpleHTTPServer/README.md

 ```

 With (1), it is ensured that the latest server version is used.
-With (2), a new docker image is created based on the `Dockerfile`.
+With (2), a new docker image is created from openjdk:11.
-With (3), the freshly created docker image is run and the service is exposed to port <EXPOSED_PORT> on localhost.
+With (3), the freshly created docker image is run and the service is exposed to port <EXPOSED\_PORT> on localhost.
 The server starts serving files from the docker image's root directory.
+The root directory can be changed by adding the corresponding parameter to the java command in `Dockerfile`.